Electricity Price Forecasting: Bridging Linear Models, Neural Networks and Online Learning: Model Design

-The second main architecture in this project is a more elaborate network that, in addition to input to the output layer, employs a hidden layer equipped with the Leaky Relu activation function to capture potential nonlinearities.
-Two specifications of this architecture are considered: the \emph{MLP with Reduced Linear} and the \emph{MLP with Full Linear}.
-The \emph{MLP with Reduced Linear} is the sum of the linear predictor of equation~\eqref{eq1} and a nonlinear part $\mathrm{NN}(\theta)$:
+The second main architecture in this project is a more elaborate network that, besides the skip connection from the input to the output layer, employs a hidden layer equipped with the Leaky ReLU activation function to capture potential nonlinearities.
+This activation function is well-suited to electricity price data as it solves the dead-neuron problem that can arise in the presence of negative prices.

+Two specifications of this architecture are considered: the \textbf{MLP with RLin} and the \textbf{MLP with FLin}.
+The \textbf{MLP with RLin} is the sum of the linear predictor of equation~\eqref{eq1} and a nonlinear part $\mathrm{NN}(\theta)$: